Actindo-AG/Documentation/EDI/Operation/05_ManageDataSources.md

 #### Prerequisites

 At least one definition setting has been created, see [Create basic definition settings](#create-basic-definition-settings).
->[INFO] The *Data source* tab is visible only if you have created and saved a basic definition setting.
+>[INFO] The *Data sources* tab is visible only if you have created and saved a basic definition setting.

 #### Procedure